 - Guilford’s study abroad options introduce participants to new ways of living, working, and learning, like spending a semester in a 12th-century castle in the Italian Alps, a nationally recognized program.
 You’ll learn to navigate uncertainty, engage the unfamiliar, and collaborate with individuals from different cultures.
 And with the new Guilford Edge curriculum, each semester features a three-week period dedicated to a single, intensive course, including a variety of study-away options.

 - Guilford awards scholarships and grants to 100 percent of the student body.
 There are merit scholarships ranging from $5,000 to $25,000; need-based aid ranging from $5,000 to $12,000.
-Additionally, Guilford is proud to be one of 27 colleges in the country to offer the Bonner Scholars program, which ensures its scholars receive grant and scholarship assistance to meet their financial need in full.
+Additionally, Guilford awards a grant to everyone that submits a FAFSA and offers institutional need-based aid to students not eligible to file the FAFSA.
 The Quaker Leadership Scholars Program, based on the student’s interest in the Religious Society of Friends, leadership, and academic potential, provides a grant of up to $3,500 per year.

 - Guilford is also home to the Bryan Series, which has welcomed such distinguished visitors as Tony Blair, Madeleine Albright, Toni Morrison, Leslie Odom Jr., Amal Clooney, Itzhak Perlman, and Kareem Abdul-Jabbar.
 Students get a front-row seat to fascinating and inspiring Q&A sessions that occur on campus with speakers.